-The committee notes that there are a number of times in this review where it is suggested that the draft ORPP does not provide sufficient detail to adequately describe or develop the arguments for a particular theme, priority, etc. The committee realizes that the JSOST needs to keep the ORPP as short and succinct as possible.
-However, even though the additional detail could make the plan a little longer, this added information will make the plan much more credible, useful, and scientifically acceptable.
-Some of the background discussion in the plan could be trimmed or concern about a longer plan could be allayed by a particularly succinct and readable Executive Summary.
+The committee notes that there are a number of places in this report where it is suggested that the draft ORPP does not provide sufficient detail to adequately describe or develop the arguments for a particular theme, priority, and so forth.
+The committee realizes that the JSOST needs to keep the ORPP as short and succinct as possible.
+However, even though the additional detail would make the plan a little longer, this added information will make the plan much more credible, useful, and scientifically acceptable.
+Some of the background discussion in the plan could be trimmed, or concerns about a longer plan could be allayed by a particularly succinct and readable Executive Summary.